Light and fluffy vegan vanilla sheet cake with a velvety frosting and lots of sprinkles! This is the perfect cake to feed a crowd.

 I made maybe an odd choice for the frosting.
 I did a little insta-story of frosting one of the test versions of the cake, with a simple white vanilla frosting, and when I viewed the little video, it just looked a bit…. boring.

 So on the day of the photo shoot for this, I suddenly decided on a change, not a flavor change, just a color change!
 But the only colors I had were green and pink.
-Maybe pink would’ve been better?
-All I know is that green was calling to me on the day so green it was!
+And green was calling to me on the day so green it was.

 The green frosting with some sprinkles is pretty cute I think, and has the kids birthday party vibes.
 Well, it’s more those vibes than adult office party vibes anyway.